AlexandreFenyo/net-monitor/README.md

 Here are the rules **you** must follow :

-- when you create a view,
+- when you add a data value with an external probe, define a

 # Demo